mesosphere/marathon/docs/docs/pods.md

 ```

 ## Complete Pod
 The following pod definition can serve as a reference to create more complicated pods.
+Information about the different properties can be found in the documentation for Marathon applications.

 ```
 {